folio-org/folio-ansible/roles/module-kubernetes/README.md

         - mod-users-15.7.0-SNAPSHOT.85
 ```
 ### Command line Options
-With the CI/CD process can run this role from the command line.
+With the CI/CD process, can run this role from the command line.
 Publish each backend module to cluster after creation/push to docker hub.
 Run using [example-variables.json](./example-variables.json)

       $ ansible localhost -m include_role -a name=module-kubernetes -e '@example-variables.json'